Tutorial: Setting Up an OIDC Provider for Authentication

 kubeconfig: The path to the kubeconfig file to use for CLI requests. -

-clusterrole: The ClusterRole that this ClusterRoleBinding should reference. -
+clusterrole: The role that this ClusterRoleBinding should reference. -

-To enable OIDC Authentication for kubectl, use kubectl config set-credentials with the following syntax:
+To enable OIDC Authentication, use the kubectl config set-credentials command with the following syntax:

 $ kubectl config set-credentials oidc \